I originally wrote this SABO Deadlift Shoes review after a full 6 months of thorough testing.

 - A Metatarsal Strap: The SABO Deadlift Shoes get their impressive metatarsal support thanks to their well-placed and well-constructed metatarsal strap.
 It is not just a strap the goes from one side to other.
 Rather, it loops through a buckle, making it a cinch strap, which is cable of much stronger forces.

 Out of all three of these features, the metatarsal strap by far has the greatest positive impact on metatarsal support.
-As such, I’ll talk a bit more in-depth on its construction and performance:
+As such, I’ll talk a bit more in-depth about its construction and performance:

 This ensures a deeply rooted attachment that can easily endure lots of torque over a long time.

 The first ⅔ of the strap is constructed from a strong twill-woven fabric strip.
 The last ⅓ is a different, thicker and even stronger material that’s sewn to the end of the twill-woven portion.
-This thicker end portion has the word “DEADLIFT” on the front...in case your forgot why you’re wearing them ;-P
+This thicker end portion has the word “DEADLIFT” on the front…in case you forgot why you’re wearing them. ;-P

 The inside of the strap is the velcro portion.
-The velco is sewn onto the inside of of the strap in two portions:
+The velcro is sewn onto the inside of the strap in two portions:

 - The loop portion: This is the soft, fuzzy part.
 It makes up the first ⅔ of the length of the strap.
 It’s opposite the twill-woven fabric portion.

 - The hook portion: This is the hard, scratchy part.
 It makes up the final ⅓ of the length of the strap.
 It’s opposite the thick end portion that says “DEADLIFT” on it.
 When the strap is secured, this hook portion will be on top of the loop portion.

 There is a metal buckle securely attached to the inside of each shoe’s upper.